Skip to main content

 • A maximum number of iterations is reached.

-This structure is simple, modular, and flexible - and it can be applied to almost any generative task: code synthesis, content summarisation, query generation, even image captioning.
+Simple, modular, and flexible.
+You can apply it to almost any generative task: code synthesis, content summarisation, query generation, even image captioning.

 A Real-World Implementation